emhalsey/ISC250-MagicCube/README.md

 ## What new JavaScript skill did you learn?
 What resources did you use to learn it?

-We learned how to animate images using W3Schools and more complex button functions, also using W3Schools.
+Emma: Using W3Schools and Stackoverflow, learned how to make the button reveal a certain image.

 ## How was "Magic" incorporated into the project?